 Makefile), well-maintained (here) and contains all (mentioned previously) dependencies already, so it was a natural choice.

-The script (as well as the patch) for compilation using MXE resides in this gist (which is too large to be embedded here directly).
+The script (as well as the patch) for compilation using MXE also reside in this repository.
 Just copy both files to the machine with MXE and execute the script

 Specify the path of MXE in the environment variable